esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 iex -S mix
 ```

 After a while we should get into Elixir's shell.
-In order to enable the streamer we need to start it while providing it with some options (in Elixir's shell we have just started):
+In order to enable the streamer we need to start it, providing some configuration options (in Elixir shell we have just started):
 ```elixir
 opts = [
   jid: "movie@myxmpp.com",